tuliptreetech/codeforge-vscode-plugin/README.md

 ## License

 This extension is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## About

+CodeForge is developed and maintained by Tulip Tree Technology.